 Every successful app we’ve built started as a rapid prototype.
 Because all the features and user flows you plan should be translated into tangible app screens.
-After all is said and done, the screens are what makes up your application MVP.
+After all is said and done, the actual application screens are what makes up the core of your application MVP.

-So when building an MVP, we pick one or two essential features and create the design that is supposed to trigger the respective user experience.
+So when building an MVP, we pick one or two essential features, define the user flow, and create the design that is supposed to trigger the respective user experience.
 From wireframes to high-fidelity mockups, each screen finds its shape and form.

 Finally, we interconnect all screens to mimic a real-world application where it responds to mouse clicks by switching screens.
-That gives us a virtual version of the MVP that we need for the next step.
+That gives us a virtual version of the MVP (minimum viable product design) that we need for the next step.